Measures of azimuthal anisotropy in high-energy collisions: Elliptic flow in non-central collisions, and the old flow picture

 In the ``old flow picture'', which will be defined precisely below, elliptic flow, denoted by $v_2$~\cite{Voloshin:1994mz}, is defined as the average value of $\cos2\phi$ over all particles and all events with the same $b$.
 It lies between $-1$ and $+1$, where the extreme values correspond to the cases where all trajectories are parallel to $y$ ($\phi=\frac{\pi}{2}$) or to $x$ ($\phi=0$).
 One expects in general $v_2>0$.
 This phenomenon is also referred to as ``in-plane'' elliptic flow, in reference to the reaction plane $(x,z)$, defined as the plane containing the collision axis and the impact parameter.
 Note that the average value of $\sin 2\phi$ is zero, because the geometry of Fig.~\ref{fig:b} is symmetric under the transformation $y\to -y$, that is, $\phi\to-\phi$, and parity conservation requires that this symmetry is preserved by the collision dynamics.

-Fig.~\ref{fig:STAR} displays the variation of $v_2$ with the centrality of the collision which, as explained above, is evaluated from the number of particles seen in the detector (it only detects charged particles, hence the notation $n_{ch}$ on the $x$ axis): $b$ decreases as one moves from the left to the right of the diagram. $v_2$ is positive\footnote{The sign of $v_2$ was actually not measured in this first analysis, as will be explained below.
-It was only determined a few years later, in a letter posted by Art Poskanzer on behalf of the STAR Collaboration~\cite{STAR:2003xyj}.} for all centralities.
+Fig.~\ref{fig:STAR} displays the variation of $v_2$ with the centrality of the collision which, as explained above, is evaluated from the number of particles seen in the detector (it only detects charged particles, hence the notation $n_{ch}$ on the $x$ axis): $b$ decreases as one moves from the left to the right of the diagram. $v_2$ is positive\footnote{The sign of $v_2$ was actually not measured in this first analysis, as will be explained below.} for all centralities.
 It is large in collisions with large impact parameter, where the almond shape is very anisotropic, and decreases gradually as the collision becomes more central, as expected from the qualitative picture outlined above.

 The big surprise from these first RHIC data was that $v_2$ was almost as large as predictions from ideal-fluid models, showed as boxes in Fig.~\ref{fig:STAR}, which are believed to represent an upper bound on the effect.
 This gradually led to the ``perfect liquid'' picture~\cite{Jacak:2010zz}, in which the collision creates a strongly-interacting quark-gluon plasma.
 Hydrodynamic models have been much refined since then, and many more data have been collected, but the main conclusion still remains.
-More specifically, global theory-to-data comparisons~\cite{JETSCAPE:2020mzn} favor values of the viscosity such that $v_2$ is smaller only by $\sim 20\%$ than the ``ideal hydrodynamic limit'' in Pb+Pb collisions at the LHC~\cite{Gardim:2022vys}, though the uncertainty remains large.
+More specifically, global theory-to-data comparisons~\cite{JETSCAPE:2020mzn} favor values of the viscosity such that $v_2$ is smaller only by $\sim 20\%$ than the ``ideal hydrodynamic limit'' in Pb+Pb collisions at the LHC~\cite{Gardim:2022vys}, but the uncertainty on the viscosity remains large, and a larger viscous suppression (say, $30\%$) is not excluded.

 The RHIC result was inferred from a statistical analysis carried out on a large number of events, as I will explain shortly.
 In a single event, the elliptic anisotropy is not clearly visible, because the number of particles seen in the detector is not large enough.
 By contrast, at the LHC, one typically sees elliptic flow by eye in event displays, as illustrated in Fig.~\ref{fig:CMS}.
 The direction where more particles are emitted is that of impact parameter, so that one can immediately guess the orientation of the reaction plane.
 The difference between RHIC and LHC is the result of two factors.
 A larger number of particles is produced, due to the higher energy, and a larger fraction of these particles are detected, due to better detector acceptance: The CMS and ATLAS detectors at the LHC, in particular, cover a larger fraction of the solid angle around the collision point.